necromuralist/boston_housing/boston_housing/evaluating_model_performance.rst

 Cross-validation is a method of testing a model by partitioning the data into subsets, with each subset taking a turn as the test set while the data not being used as a test-set is used as the training set.
 This allows the model to be tested against all the data-points, rather than having some data reserved exclusively as training data and the remainder exclusively as testing data.

+Because grid-search attempts to find the optimal parameters for a model, it's advantageous to use the same training and testing data in each case (case meaning a particular permutation of the parameters) so that the comparisons are equitable.
+One could simply perform an initial train-validation-test split and use this throughout the grid search, but this then risks the possibility that there was something in the initial split that will bias the outcome.
+By using all the partitions of the data as both test and training data, as cross-validation does, the chance of a bias in the splitting is reduced and at the same time all the parameter permutations are given the same data to be tested against.

+.. '